MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/procedural-animations.md

 -->

 - **Time node** - This is essential to get the active frame or normal time of the animation.
 - **Easing** - Easing provides various built-in smoothing operations.
-Read more about [easings here](https://pixieditor.net/docs/usage/node-graph/nodes/animation/easing/).
+Read more about [easing here](https://pixieditor.net/docs/usage/node-graph/nodes/animation/easing/).

-While these nodes are important, it is important to note that other nodes in the `Animation` category are also important.
+While these nodes are important, it's important to note that other nodes in the `Animation` category are also important.

-## Create a Basic Procedural Animation
+## Create a basic procedural animation

 <!-- <Image src={simpleGraphImg} alt="Simple graph that connects Normalized Time of Time Node to Layer's Opacity input"/>